martin-ottens/proto2testbed/README.md

 - Own top-level commands for the Testbed Controller (see `controller/executors/`)

 Proto²Testbed can also be used in automated workflows, e.g., for automated, fully integrated end-to-end software tests in GitLab CI/CD.
 See [`docs/gitlab-integration.md`](docs/gitlab-integration.md) for further details.

+## 9. License
+This project is licensed under the [GNU General Public License v3.0](LICENSE).
+For more details, see the `LICENSE` file or see https://www.gnu.org/licenses/.